Information to help solve your IT problems, and how to report problems or request services.

 MyAccount – information about your personal IT account

-MyAccount provides information about your personal IT account, including your University email address and your username format for logging in to Office 365.
+MyAccount provides information about your personal University IT Account, including details of your email address, and the login format for accessing email and eduroam Wi-Fi.

 Get IT help and support